 How to store green onions

 In the refrigerator

 If you have leftover uncut green onions, you can keep them in the fridge in the vegetable drawer.
 They should last about a week without molding.
 However, you can keep them for longer than a week, wrap them in a damp paper towel and place them in a ziplock bag; this should make them last an additional week.

 You can also freeze green onions in your freezer, however, I would recommend cutting them down first and only using them in stews or roasted recipes because freezing changes their texture after they defrost.
 Green onions can last for a couple months.

 Regrowing green onions

 It’s worth mentioning that you shouldn’t throw away the rooted bulb when you use green onions.
-You can regrow them and make more!
-All you need to do is save the white roots that you cut off and leave them root side down in a cup of water near a window for a couple days and grow your own green onions.
+You can regrow green onions and make more!
+All you need to do is save the white roots that you cut off and leave them root side down in a cup of water near a window for a couple of days and grow your own green onions.